Istiaq66/Istiaq66/README.md

 ## I'm a Software Engineer (Flutter) | Problem Solver | Passionate about creating innovative solutions

-- 🥅 2026 Goals: Take ownership of scalable Flutter architectures, lead feature development end-to-end, contribute to system design decisions, and mentor developers while improving performance, testing, and code quality across projectsa and also focus on code quality for continual growth as a software engineer.
+- 🥅 2026 Goals: Take ownership of scalable Flutter architectures, lead feature development end-to-end, contribute to system design decisions, and mentor developers while improving performance, testing, and code quality across projects and also focus on code quality for continual growth as a software engineer.

 - 📫 How to reach me: **ahmedboby66@gmail.com**
 - ⚡ Fun fact: I love to play video games / football